Home / How To / How to Make and Freeze Basil Pesto

 Basil pesto is easy to make and freeze, preserving the fresh flavors of summer.
 Healthy and versatile – pesto is perfect brushed on grilled meats, tossed with steamed veggies, or stirred into soup.

-I love preparing homemade basil pesto in bulk during the summer.
+I love preparing homemade basil pesto in bulk during the summer when fresh basil can be found in bunches.
+It’s delicious prepared traditionally with pine nuts but I also love other versions like pistachio pesto.
 I can prepare the sauce in just minutes, and it’s also extremely versatile and ideal for freezing.
-When you’re in need of a quick lunch or dinner, you can take a cube of frozen pesto and have a sauced up pasta in minutes!
+When you’re in need of a quick lunch or dinner, you can take a cube of frozen pesto and transform it in to a delicious meal in minutes such as pesto pasta with salmon, pesto chicken pasta with swiss chard, or a grilled veggie sandwich with pesto.
 It’s actually super simple, and I’ll show you how easy it is to make and freeze your own basil pesto.

 Ingredients